 Create Filled Layer

 Some users even use Layers for adjustments that must affect the entire image.
 I call this the Fully Layered Workflow.
-To support this Capture One Pro 11 got a new option: Create Filled Layer.
+To support this Capture One Pro 11 got a new option: New Filled Layer.
 This option creates a new Adjustments Layer filled with a Mask that covers the entire image.

-Also for local adjustments the Create Filled Layer option is sometimes a better starting point then an empty Layer, which is still the default by the way.
+Also for local adjustments the Create Filled Layer option is sometimes a better starting point than an empty Layer, which is still the default by the way.
 If you only need to exclude a small part of the image, or it is easier to erase the mask then to draw around a shape, the Create Filled Layer option is a winner.

 Change Layer Order